verbose/verb/docs/src/learn/features.md

-## Features
+Some of the things Verb has to offer:

+* Lo-Dash templates
-* Lo-Dash templates and mixins
+* Built-in and cust mixins can be used in templates
 * The full power of JavaScript
-* Filters
-* Tags
+* > 25 Tags and filters
-* Partial Caching
-* Mixins
-* Templates can be used directly, cached as JavaScript, and/or via `require` statements
-* Uses [gray-matter][] to support both YAML Front Matter and Coffee Front Matter
+* Uses [gray-matter][gray-matter] to support front matter formatted as YAML Coffee-Script, JSON or TOML.
 * Easily add a **Table of Contents** to any file
 * Generate a **multi-file Table of Contents**, along with relative links to each file AND section
 * Comment parsing (basic)
 * Extensive API
-* File-system Utilities
-* Logging
+* Logging _in your templates!!!_.
+You can add `{%%= log('FOO!') %}` to help with debugging templates.
 * Lots more!
-So much more.
-Much much more.
-So much more that you don't even know how much more it's so much.
-I don't know where to start.

 [gray-matter]: https://github.com/assemble/gray-matter